ferrucc-io/ferruccio/content/draft/building-product.md

 ![](/building-product/figma-extension.png)

-The second idea we had was more end to end:
+The second idea we had was more of an end to end experience:

 ![](/building-product/end-to-end.png)

+What if we built an easy to understand product, that allows product managers to answer their most common questions indipendently?

 ### Requirements